 Toxicodendron species commonly grow in wild areas throughout North America.
 When hiking in their territory, stay on the trail.
-Public parks often post warnings about these plants so keep sharp look out as you enjoy the scenery.
+Public parks often post warnings about these plants so keep a sharp lookout as you enjoy the scenery.
 Keep your dog on a short leash while hiking.
 Dog are notorious for rubbing against poison oak or poison ivy without noticing.
 The oil can spread from their fur to your skin.
 Don’t pet unleashed dogs for this reason.
 My daughter and I got poison oak from a friendly dog while hiking up a butte one winter.
 The poison oak wasn’t leafing out but the twigs still produce urushiol.

 If you suspect that you came in contact with a toxicodendron species, shower or wash the area that touched these plants with hot water.
 Wash your clothes with hot water to release the oil and prevent reinfection.

-If you suffer strong reactions to poison oak and it’s relatives, be careful when coming in contact with other members of the Anacardieae family.
-Where rubber gloves when peeling mangoes.
+If you suffer strong reactions to poison oak and its relatives, be careful when coming in contact with other members of the Anacardieae family.
+Wear rubber gloves when peeling mangoes.
 Only the mango’s skin has urushiol, the inner mango flesh is free of the oil.
 Be sure to avoid raw cashews.
 Some people report allergic reactions to the trace amounts of irritating oil which sometimes transfers from the tree to the nut.
 Contact dermatitis to the urushiol is different than a cashew allergy which has much more severe symptoms.

-Some people are dedicated to eliminating poison oak, poison ivy and poison sumac from their property.
+Some people are dedicated to eliminating poison oak, poison ivy, and poison sumac from their property.
 Property owners with a small backyard that they share with children or animals are wise to do this but those with large properties might think twice before grabbing a shovel.
-These plants are native plants that serve to shield other more delicate area from being stomped on.
+These plants are native plants that serve to shield other more delicate areas from being stomped on.
 A public park that I used to work at posted signs about the poison oak and found that visitors were much more compliant about staying on the trails which decreased their maintenance time.

 Never burn poison oak, poison ivy or poison sumac.
 The oils are then released into the air and causes and internal rash in the lungs and throat.
 Cover your mouth and nose with a kerchief if you are in a wildfire area where these plants grow.
 Take homeopathic remedies with Rhus Toxicodendron 6X to prevent a reaction.